TheBlueOwls/challenge-azure-data-engineer-take-home/README.md

 - Handle nulls (document your strategy per field)
 - Cast columns to correct types (dates as dates, decimals as decimals)
 - Remove exact duplicate rows
-- Flag records with data quality issues in a boolean `_is_valid` column (e.g., orders with delivery date before purchase date, negative prices, missing required foreign keys)
+- Flag records with data quality issues in a boolean `_is_valid` column.
+Examples of invalid records: orders where `delivered_customer_date` is before `purchase_timestamp`, negative prices, order items with no matching order_id.

-**Data management strategy:** Silver reflects the current state of each record — implement upsert logic using the natural key of each table so that re-processing updates existing records rather than duplicating them.
+**Data management strategy:** Silver reflects the current state of each record.
+Implement upsert logic using the natural key of each table (e.g. `order_id` for orders, `product_id` for products) so that re-processing updates existing records rather than creating duplicates.
+Bronze's append-only approach feeds into Silver's deduplicated current-state view.

 ### Gold Layer

 Build the four tables exactly as specified in Part 2.
 Requirements:

-- All surrogate keys should be deterministic (reproducible across runs)
+- All surrogate keys should be deterministic and reproducible across runs (e.g. using a hash of the natural key rather than a sequential row number)
-- All foreign key relationships should be valid — no orphan keys
+- All foreign key relationships should be valid — no orphan keys in the fact table
-- Include a brief validation step in your code that prints record counts per table and checks referential integrity
+- Include a brief validation step in your code that prints record counts per table and confirms that all `customer_key`, `product_key`, and `seller_key` values in `fact_order_items` exist in their respective dimension tables

 ---